 However, we want to be as honest from the outset in saying that when you become a Christian, you are not just accepting Jesus as your saviour (so that you can get to heaven), but you are making Him Lord of your life (so that this earthly life can be so much more meaningful).
 That means that each one of us needs to learn to become his disciple.
 Being a disciple means that we have to learn to put His words into practice.

 Jesus wants us to break free from a life that leads to heartache and misery and that may mean letting go of some the life choices that so far have kept us away from God.
 Jesus has come to give us life to the full, but we need to learn to do things His way.
 We believe the gospel of Jesus Christ offers eternal life and that being a disciple of Jesus is the way to help us get the best out of this life.

-a Church Family
+We are a Church Family

 Being part of a family brings many benefits and many responsibilities.
 As a family we look after each other, have fun together, learn about and worship God together.
 As a family we also share responsibilities; helping and supporting each other, helping out setting up church and keeping things tidy.
 We use our gifts in music, children’s work and welcoming others and anything that we can do to serve.
 As members we all share in the financial needs of the church.

 We encourage everyone to learn how to give generously.
 Running a church can be very costly and we believe that everyone who attends regularly should contribute financially.
 Of course, those who have less give less, and those who have more should consider giving more.
 We also believe in the spiritual importance of giving and that as God blesses us, we in turn should give back to God and bless others.